Farah Khan (businesswoman): Personal life

 At 27, Khan divorced her first husband and remarried with Singaporean business tycoon Akbar Khan based in Kuala Lumpur.
 She adopted the Muslim name Farah Khan and joined her husband in the Malaysian capital.
 She stayed home for about a year and decided to resume her activities in the fashion industry.

 Khan has three children: a 35-year-old son and a 33-year-old daughter from her first marriage.
 She also has another son, aged 23, from her second marriage.
 Khan has since been in a long-term relationship with Greek businessman Dimitri Pantazaras, 58, a real estate developer.
 She spends time with charity causes for children with special needs.
 In the past, Khan battled stomach cancer and survived against odds.
-Now, she enjoys travelling and spending holidays with her family.

 Career

 Khan's career is better described through her achievements and creations in the fashion industry.
 Since 1974, she founded 3 luxury boutiques and a group.
 Khan is recognized in Malaysia as a style icon among notable designers including Jimmy Choo and Bernard Chandran.